Laravel-Backpack/docs/7.x/crud-fields.md

 Any option from [air-datepicker's documentation](https://air-datepicker.com/docs) can be passed inside the `air-datepicker` config array.

+To control the picker from JavaScript (eg. link two pickers so that one excludes the dates of the other), see [How to link two air-datepicker fields](/docs/{{version}}/crud-how-to#how-to-link-two-air-datepicker-fields).

 Input preview:

 ![CRUD Field - Air Datepicker](https://backpackforlaravel.com/uploads/docs/fields/air-datepicker.jpeg)